apoorvabh98/Top-10-AWS-Services-Cohort/Day-03/SCENARIOS_QA.md

 ---

-## 🎬 These Scenarios Were Discussed in the Day's Recording
+## 🎬 These Scenarios can be discussed in a real-time interview

 ```
 📺 Watch the session first: https://devopswithvikas.com/eud/bookings